 Discrete-continuous optimization is one of the main modeling approaches to address design, planning, and scheduling problems in Process Systems Engineering (PSE) (Grossmann, 2012).
 Raman and Grossmann (1994) present a powerful modeling paradigm that extends the work by Balas (1985) on disjunctive programming.
 This new paradigm, called Generalized Disjunctive Programming (GDP), has been further developed by others in the PSE community over the years to account for additional features, such as nonlinearities and nonconvexities in the problems encountered (Grossmann & Trespalacios, 2013).
-GDP relies on the intersection of disjunctions of convex sets to model the feasible space.
-Boolean variables are used as indicator variables for each convex set, meaning that if True, the constraints in the disjunct are enforced.
-Logic constraints are also included to describe the relationships between the Boolean indicator variables via propositional logic and constraint programming logic.
+GDP relies on the intersection of disjunctions of algebraic constraints (equality and inequality constraints with continuous variables) to model the feasible space.
+Boolean variables are used as indicator variables for each disjunct (set of algebraic constraints), enforcing the constraints in the disjunct when True.
+Logic constraints are also included to describe the relationships between the Boolean indicator variables via propositional logic.

-GDP is a powerful modeling abstraction for optimization problems for two main reasons.
-Firstly, modeling systems from the basis of their underlying logical relationships speeds up the development of optimization models by making them easier to interpret, and reducing the likelihood of modeling errors due to logical fallacies.
+GDP is a valuable modeling abstraction for optimization problems for two main reasons.
+Firstly, modeling systems from the basis of their underlying logical relationships aids the development and formulation of optimization models by making them easier to interpret, reducing the likelihood of modeling errors due to logical fallacies.
 Secondly, GDP makes available a broad array of solution methods, ranging from mixed-integer reformulations to logic-based search methods (Chen et al., 2022).

 The present work extends the GDP theory to allow modeling hierarchical systems, which are commonly encountered in PSE, and more particularly in Enterprise-Wide Optimization (EWO) (Grossmann, 2012; van den Heever & Grossmann, 1999), and flowsheet superstructure optimization (Türkay & Grossmann, 1996a).
-Hierarchical systems involve multiple level of decision making, which can be concisely modelled via nested disjunctions.
+Hierarchical systems involve multiple levels of decision making, which can be concisely modelled via nested disjunctions.
 However, traditional GDP does not consider such formulations.
 Existing GDP literature suggests reformulating nested disjunctions into equivalent single-level disjunctions (Vecchietti & Grossmann, 2000).
 Such an approach requires introducing additional Boolean variables and logical propositions.
+Industrial examples of this approach in scheduling include that of Castro et al. (2014) and Castro (2017).
 An alternate approach is used in the work by van den Heever and Grossmann (1999), in which a direct or inside-out reformulation to MI(N)LP is performed.
 We formalize these two approaches and provide theoretical proofs on the tightness of their continuous relaxations.
-We also present a third approach that produces a single-level GDP by applying basic steps to obtain the disjunctive normal form (DNF) of the nested disjunction.
 The model tightness and computational performance of the different approaches are compared.
 A series of examples are used to show the modeling and computational advantages obtained by explicitly modeling nested disjunctions.